ssotops/gitspace/README.md

     - `type`: Type of the repository.
     - `labels`: Labels specific to this repository type.

-## Example Configuration

-[The example configuration in the "Getting Started" section serves as a comprehensive example]

 ## Features

 - Clones multiple repositories based on specified criteria.